 You could even say that both those great players would have found it far more difficult to win their Grand Slams on all surfaces on the courts of 20 years ago.

 Let me make one thing clear I am not saying what they have both achieved is rubbish, far from it, but it is a sign that tennis has evolved over recent years.

 In the past it took a wholesale change of approach to your game to conquer a new surface.
 Where as now you simply play a couple of matches to get used to the surface.

 I’m not saying that this is a bad thing as it has certainly provided a much bigger spectacle for the spectator.
 This also encourage players to follow the calendar, rather than limit their activities to one or two favoured surfaces.

-But the problem is the different surfaces are losing there identity.
+But the problem is the different surfaces are losing their identity.
 Hard courts, clay and grass should all still pose their own unique challenges.
 Winning Roland Garros and Wimbledon in the same year, for instance, should be a very rare occurrence.

-It would be nice, too, to see another week of grass court tennis on the calendar — a four-week season comes and goes all too quickly.
+It would be nice, too, to see another week of grass court tennis on the calendar a four week season comes and goes all too quickly.

-Hard courts have really annoyed me in recent years, they have been so slow which has meant the players with the most power and strength on service games have not been able to use it to there advantage.
+Hard courts have really annoyed me in recent years, they have been so slow which has meant the players with the most power and strength on service games have not been able to use it to their advantage.

 But strangely this has not really affected the women’s game as much as it has affected the mens side.
 The best have always risen to the top and the best players on one surface are usually the best on all in the women’s game.